jeremyngcode/Spotify-Playlist-Updater/README.md

 ---

-For curators looking for this tool.. lets dive in.
+For playlist curators looking to use this tool.. let's dive in.

 The Automator
 -------------